 - Suitable role within the company and dedicated workspace to carry out the role

-- 1 day per week release to attend Dublin Institute of Technology for Academic Studies
+- 1 day per week release to attend Technological University Dublin or Cork Institute of Technology for Academic Studies

 - A workplace Mentor to support the Apprentice and ensure that the Apprentice completes all work based and academic goals as part of programme (training provided for this role by TU Dublin and CIT)

 Employers wishing to proceed to provide an Apprenticeship placement should contact the Freight Transport Association of Ireland (FTAI) to register their interest and complete a short assessment, outlining the requirements of the Programme.
 FTAI will then arrange for a SOLAS Authorisation Officer from the Employer’s area to visit the workplace and complete a short Employer Suitability to Train Apprentices Form.